 Global oil markets continue to be awash with cheap crude as Saudi Arabia keeps pumping near record highs and slightly higher prices have given US shale producers a new lease of life, the IEA says in a latest report.

-, the International Energy Agency (IEA) said that global oil supply in the first quarter of the year remained stable at 95.7 million barrels per day (bpd), which, however, was exceeding global demand by about 2 million bpd.
+In its latest monthly report released Wednesday, the International Energy Agency (IEA) said that global oil supply in the first quarter of the year remained stable at 95.7 million barrels per day (bpd), which, however, was exceeding global demand by about 2 million bpd.

 The energy watchdog for industrial nations also said that a recent slowing in US shale oil output was being offset by higher output from countries in the OPEC oil cartel as well as by non-OPEC oil nations.